 About the Stroke Care Telecarts within the Belfast Health and Social Care Trust

 The Belfast Health and Social Care Trust is the largest integrated health and social care Trust in the United Kingdom.
-The telehealth for stroke care services are provided at Royal Victoria Hospital and embedded within the infrastructure that runs collaboration technology for the Health Service in Northern Ireland, with plans to install the stroke care system in hospitals across Northern Ireland.
+Telehealth for stroke care services is provided at Royal Victoria Hospital and embedded within the infrastructure that runs collaboration technology for the Health Service in Northern Ireland, with plans to install the stroke care system in hospitals across Northern Ireland.

 Pexip services in use

-- Pexip Infinity (self-hosted) with a tailored telemedicine suite from partner Hospital Services Limited (HSL) that is built into video conferencing infrastructure on medical-grade carts.
+- Pexip Infinity (self-hosted) with a tailored telemedicine suite from partner Hospital Services Limited (HSL) built into video conferencing infrastructure on medical-grade carts.

 The Trust’s previous virtual healthcare solutions ran on external systems, had no integration, and relied on dedicated devices and network services to work.

-“Time is of the essence when treating someone who has had a stroke,” says Dr. Enda Kerr, a leading consultant responsible for the diagnosis and care of potential stroke patients at Royal Victoria Hospital.
-“A staggering 1.9 million neurones are lost every minute during a stroke so literally every minute counts and that can be reversible if the patient can get treatment within the first three to four hours.”
+“Time is of the essence when treating someone who has had a stroke,” says Dr. Enda Kerr, a leading consultant responsible for diagnosing and caring for potential stroke patients at Royal Victoria Hospital.
+“A staggering 1.9 million neurons are lost every minute during a stroke, so every minute counts, and that can be reversible if the patient can get treatment within the first three to four hours.”

 Therefore, emergency departments needed faster, more efficient solutions that could provide accurate and prompt diagnostic consultations for potential stroke patients.

 Hospital Services Limited (HSL), a Pexip technology partner, began establishing its telehealth solution for stroke care in June 2019.
-Clinical trials were agreed to, and work began on converting a concept into a medical grade solution for stroke patients in Belfast.
+Pexip video is integrated with HSL’s Telehealth solution, providing video conferencing that’s interoperable, integrated, easy to access, and secure.
+Clinical trials were agreed to, and work began on converting a concept into a medical-grade solution for stroke patients in Belfast.

-The telehealth service comes in the form of telecarts, which are integrated with Pexip’s video conferencing platform, and linked to the hospital’s existing ICT infrastructure.
+The telehealth service comes in the form of telecarts, which are integrated with Pexip’s video conferencing platform and linked to the hospital’s existing ICT infrastructure.
 The carts can be wheeled into patient rooms and instantly connect via a simple app to a consultation from a specialist over Pexip-powered video conferencing.
-Pexip’s flexibility allows for these consultants to connect to the service quickly and from their device of choice, such as a laptop, smartphone, or laptop.
+Pexip’s flexibility allows these consultants to connect to the service quickly and from their devices, such as a laptop, smartphone, or laptop.

-Pexip’s ultra-high quality audio and video was also important to the set-up of these telecarts as an effective diagnostic tool.
-The clear video and low sound latency allows consultants to make more accurate diagnoses based on factors like speech, appearance, and behavior.
+Pexip’s ultra-high-quality audio and video were crucial to setting up these telecarts as practical diagnostic tools.
+The clear video and low sound latency allow consultants to make more accurate diagnoses based on factors like speech, appearance, and behavior.